 Borrowers must have the lesser of (a) 1.1 times the loan balance or (b) \$1mm in Qualified Assets, bothof which must be net of down payment, loan costs and required reserves to qualify.
 When borrowers are not the only holder of the account, the letter from other parties on the account must be provided stating that 100% of the account funds can be used by the borrower.
-Exceptions on minimum qualifying assets may be applied on a case-by-case basis with compensating factors if assetsused as supporting income.
+When asset utilization is used to supplement other income sources, the minimum asset requirements are waived.